craftcms/docs/docs/5.x/reference/field-types/date-time.md

 </select>
 ```

+In this example, we’ve elected to normalize the stored date (and timezone) to UTC, then allow the user to send it back to Craft in a localized way.

 #### Posting the Date and Time Separately

-If you’d like to post the date and time as separate HTML inputs, give them the names `fields[myFieldHandle][date]` and `fields[myFieldHandle][time]`.
+If you’d like to post the date and time as separate HTML inputs, give them the names `fields[myDateField][date]` and `fields[myDateField][time]`.

-The date input can either be set to the `YYYY-MM-DD` format, or the current locale’s short date format.
+- The `date` input can use either the `YYYY-MM-DD` format, or the current locale’s short date format.

-The time input can either be set to the `HH:MM` format (24-hour), or the current locale’s short time format.
+- The `time` input can use either the `HH:MM` format (24-hour), or the current locale’s short time format.

 ::: tip
 To find out what your current locale’s date and time formats are, add this to your template: